alekcz/datacamp/doc/TESTING.md

 Datacamp uses GitHub Actions for continuous integration and testing.
 The CI pipeline automatically:

-- Runs on every push to `main`, `master`, and `migration` branches
+- Runs on every push to any branch
 - Runs on all pull requests
-- Tests against PostgreSQL, MySQL, Redis, and MinIO services
+- Tests against Java 11, 17, and 21 for broad compatibility
+- Uses Babashka tasks for smart Docker service management
-- Generates code coverage reports
+- Generates code coverage reports (Java 17)
 - Uploads coverage to Codecov

 ### Build Status